loot/loot/docs/app/usage/main.rst

 Plugin Cards & Sidebar Items
 ============================

 Each plugin is displayed on its own "card", which displays all the information LOOT has for that plugin, and provides access to plugin-specific functionality, including editing its metadata.
 Each plugin also has an item in the sidebar's PLUGINS tab.
 The sidebar item contains the plugin's name and icons for plugins that load archives or have user metadata.
 It also displays the plugin's in-game load order index if the plugin is active.
-Light masters also have their decimal light master index displayed.
+Light masters also have their light master index displayed below their load order index.
 Clicking on a plugin's sidebar item will jump to its card, while double-clicking will jump to its card and open it in the metadata editor.

 The plugin card's header holds the following information, some of which is only displayed if applicable: